Waken The Dead

 The Story Behind the Logo

-From Broken Hearts to Bold Faith: The Story of the Waken The Dead Logo
+From Broken Hearts to Bold Faith

 Logos usually come second.
 The name, the vision, the message.
 That’s what gets things going.
 But for Waken The Dead, the logo was part of the heartbeat from the very beginning.
 A broken red heart, held together by two safety pins.
 It’s not just a cool design.
 It’s the symbol of everything we’re about.

-The Original Logo (2000)
+The Original Logo

 Original Waken The Dead logo

 Back in the early 2000s, the internet was rough, band flyers were DIY, and Waken The Dead launched with a look to match.
 That original logo was a jagged red heart pierced by two silver safety pins, sitting inside a black circle that screamed underground zine culture.
-Around it ran the words:

-• “www.wakenthedead.com”
+• www.wakenthedead.com

-• “Scotland”
+• Scotland

 It had that early digital charm.
 Bold, raw, a bit chaotic.
 But it meant something.
 Those pins weren’t just decoration.
 They were set in a cross shape, a subtle nod to the Scottish flag.
 More importantly, they pointed to Jesus.
-The idea was simple: the world is broken, hearts are hurting, but there’s hope in Christ.
-In the logo, the symbol of punk is holding the heart together.
-In the world, Christ is our healer.

 Why a Broken Heart?

-Because that’s who we’re speaking to.
-The ones who’ve been through it.
-The ones who feel torn apart, left behind, or worn down.
-The broken-hearted.
 That’s always been the heartbeat of Waken The Dead, reaching people through the noise and the mess with something real.
 Not shallow slogans.
 Just raw, honest faith and great music.

 Safety pins have long been part of punk imagery.
 They represent the makeshift, the patched-up, the held-together-by-a-thread.
 That’s the gospel in punk language.
-We’re not polished or perfect, but we’re being held together by grace.
-The pins in the heart are about mending, not just holding.
-They point to something deeper.
-Something lasting.
+We’re not polished or perfect, but we are being held together by grace.

 The Redesign

-Updated badge logo with scripture
+Updated Waken The Dead badge logo with scripture

 “Wake up, sleeper, rise from the dead, and Christ will shine on you.”